 At its core, Critical Theory questions the established norms and structures that maintain social hierarchies and oppression.
 It examines how social, political, and economic systems contribute to the marginalization and subjugation of certain groups while benefiting others.

-By highlighting the ways in which power operates and is maintained, Critical Theory seeks to empower marginalized individuals and promote social justice.
+By highlighting the ways in which power operates and is maintained, Critical Theory seeks to helps marginalized individuals and promote social justice.

-Critical theorists often analyze various dimensions of social life, such as politics, economics, culture, and identity, to understand how they intersect and contribute to power imbalances.
-Their aim is not only to critique existing systems but also to propose alternative ways of organizing society that are more egalitarian and just.
+Critical theorists often analyse various dimensions of social life, such as politics, economics, culture, and identity, to understand how they intersect and contribute to power imbalances.
+Their aim is not only to critique existing systems but also to propose alternative ways of organising society that are more egalitarian and just.

 Critical theory